 Who to test?

-- In the 14 days prior to illness onset:
+- In the 14 days prior to illness onset::

-• International or interstate travel
+• Have travelled internationally or interstate

 - Hospitalised patients, where no other clinical focus of infection or alternate explanation of the patient’s illness is evident.